-Depending on the availability of your time, it can be used as a warm-up, or is already a workout in itself.
+Depending on the availability of your time, it can be used as a warm-up or is already a workout.

-All you really need is your rope, a clear area (outdoors, indoors or at the gym), and a flat surface that won’t ruin your rhythm and footing.
+All you need is your rope, a clear area (outdoors, indoors, or at the gym), and a flat surface that won’t ruin your rhythm and footing.

-With just a jump rope and some determination, you’ll have no excuse as to why you can’t exercise for less than an hour – or 12 minutes to be exact.
+With just a jump rope and some determination, you’ll have no excuse as to why you can’t exercise for less than an hour – or 12 minutes, to be exact.

-Once you’ve gotten the hang of it, you can start joining jump rope communities, rather than just hopping around on your own.
+Once you’ve gotten the hang of it, you can join jump rope communities rather than just hopping around on your own.

 5. It strengthens muscles and improves sense of balance.